 Why Enrollment Size Matters

-Size affects class structure, advising, and access to services.
-Large schools may offer more programs and more student organizations, while smaller ones may offer more direct support.
+Size affects class structure, advising ratios, and access to services.
+Larger institutions typically offer more majors and more student organizations, while smaller ones often provide closer faculty contact and more direct support.

-Each student benefits from choosing the scale that fits their learning style.
+Xavier’s 11-to-1 student-to-faculty ratio illustrates the tradeoff: fewer total students, but more individual attention.
+Each applicant benefits from choosing the scale that fits their learning style.

 Key Metrics: Tuition, Acceptance Rate, Campus Size